-in, the interactions between human and physical process and exploring sustainable futures our students will develop a range of skills that prepare them for work or further study.
-Our Geographers become proficient at researching and exploring geographical issues, they develop problem solving and decision making skills whilst handling and collecting data in the field.
-Our geography students leave enriched with skills, become intellectually aware of what is happening in the world and ready to understand, study or work in a changing world
+in, the interactions between human and physical process and exploring sustainable futures, our students will develop a range of skills that prepare them for work or further study.
+Our geographers become proficient at researching and exploring geographical issues, they develop problem solving and decision making skills whilst handling and collecting data in the field.
+Our geography students leave enriched with skills, become intellectually aware of what is happening in the world and ready to understand, study or work in a changing world.

 What will I study?